kshahkshah/Mail2FrontMatter/README.md

 ### Embedded Configuration

-Finally, as an alternative to using the executable and configuration you can use the watcher embedded within your own code.
+As an alternative to using the executable, you may wish to run the watcher (a wrapper around Mailman) embedded within your own code.
+This may be useful if you are already running Mailman and don't want to spare the resources or if you need to custom configure Mailman.

-Just instantiate it with an empty hash or with config options, then give it a block.
-You can directly access the Mailman object here as well.
-See the example below and look at the gem code for more details.
+Instantiate ```Mail2FrontMatter::Watcher``` and pass it a configuration hash (or keep it empty).
+The constructor takes a block in which you can directly access the Mailman object as well.
+See the example below or check out the gem's code directly.

 ```ruby
   require 'mail2frontmatter'